 Mesothelioma and Other Asbestos Related Deaths in Arizona

-Per the Environmental Working Group, the U.S. government recorded approximately 672 asbestos-related deaths in Arizona from 1979 to 2001.
+According to the Environmental Working Group, the U.S. government noted approximately 672 asbestos-related deaths in Arizona from 1979 to 2001.
 Of these, between 293 to 473 were caused by mesothelioma.
 Asbestosis accounts for the other 210 deaths caused by prolonged exposure to asbestos.

 Arizona Asbestos Laws

-Arizona has laws and regulations in place to help protect the public from the dangers of asbestos.
+Arizona has laws and regulations to help protect people from the dangers of asbestos.
 The Arizona Department of Environmental Quality has mandated its own regulations, but the state also follows the regulations under Asbestos National Emission Standard for Hazardous Air Pollutants (NESHAP) Program.
 Current laws for asbestos abatement, handling, and removal in the state of Arizona include:

 - Any facility, whether it be a public building or a residential home, must follow all NESHAP rules for regulation in the state of Arizona

 - In Arizona, the date the building or home was constructed does not matter, even if it was constructed after the time period in which asbestos was no longer used.
 In other words, all homes and buildings are under NESHAP regulations.

 - Before starting on any kind of project, including renovations and demolitions in which asbestos may be disrupted, a NESHAP slip must be obtained and submitted to the state.

 - The only home not obligated to NESHAP standards in Arizona are mobile homes, and that is only if the mobile home is used for residential purposes only.
 Non-residential mobile homes are regulated under NESHAP.